 How Does High Deductible Insurance Work?

-Here's how it works: you pay a lower annual premium, but your insurance may not fully kick in until you've met your deductible which may exceed $4000 or more per family.
-Usually, well care exams and preventive procedures like mammograms or a colonoscopy will still be covered.
+Here's how it works: you pay a lower annual premium, but your insurance may not fully kick in until you've met your deductible which may be several thousands of dollars per person.
+Usually, well care exams and preventive procedures like mammograms or a colonoscopy will still be covered outside of the deductible.

 High deductible health care plans may come with a health savings account card that allows you to save pre-tax money specifically for healthcare expenses.
 Be sure once you hit your deductible that all costs are covered.
 These plans might be good for young families with few health issues.

 Overview: Questions to Ask Before You Buy Health Insurance

 Healthcare insurance is important, but can be expensive.
 Many Americans are concerned about higher costs with the ACA Marketplace.
 Questions to ponder before buying: